sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

 -------------

-Remarkably, [KacPeterson]_ showed that each string is the set of Fourier coefficients of a modular form; see also [Kac]_ Chapters 12 and 13.
+Remarkably, [KacPeterson]_ showed that each string is the set of Fourier coefficients of a weakly modular form; see also [Kac]_ Chapters 12 and 13.
+Here *weakly modular* means that the form is allowed to have poles at cusps.

 To this end we define the *modular characteristic*

 ..
 MATH::